Wives of Church Leaders Given 15-Day Administrative Detention

 Minister An Yankui and Zhang Chenghao were arrested and detained last November for attending a 2020 Christian conference in Malaysia hosted by prominent Chinese Indonesian Pastor Stephen Tong.
 Five other Christians were arrested and incarcerated for the same charge but released earlier this year.
 An and Zhang have been in jail for nine months.

 At Friday’s hearing, An and Zhang’s lawyers filed an objection to the court’s jurisdiction of the case and asked for a withdrawal.
-They argued that Fenyang City court does not have authority.
+They argued that the Fenyang City court does not have authority.
 The judge called a recess to consider the requests and will announce a new trial later.
-The same judge presided over the other five Christians and has shown bias against An and Zhang.
+The same judge presided over the other five Christians and showed bias against An and Zhang.

 In addition, the wives of the two church leaders were recently given 15-day detentions.

-Zhang’s wife, Guo Juan, was also placed under a 15-day administrative detention at the end of Friday’s trial.
-Police said they were finally able to locate and place her under detention.
+Zhang’s wife, Guo Juan, was also placed under 15-day administrative detention at the end of Friday’s trial.
+Police said they were finally able to locate and place her in detention.

 The heavily persecuted house church sent out prayer requests as they are concerned that their remaining preacher, Wang Yingjie, will be taken away for administrative detention:

 “Please pray for us.
 May God lead Xuncheng Church’s future path and sustain every person who is weak.”